F-Stop Collaborate and Listen - A Photography Podcast

 Support the podcast on Patreon.

-Here is who Marc recommended on the podcast this week:
+Here is who Betty recommended on the podcast this week:

 I love hearing from the podcast listeners!
 Reach out to me via Instagram, Facebook, or Twitter if you'd like to be on the podcast or if you have an idea of a topic we can talk about.
 We also have an Instagram page, a Facebook Page, and a Facebook Group - so don't be shy!